ichg 2026 Update 1st November

 For the first time, ICHG offers an all-inclusive registration option - covering accommodation, meals, and conference participation in one seamless package.

-Early-bird rates available until 31 January 2026.
+Early-bird rates available until 31st January 2026.
+NOW EXTENDED TO 28TH FEBRUARY 2026

 About the Conference